 The Wyndham Community Safety Grants are part of the wider Empowering Communities Grants Program.
 Wyndham City received funding to deliver the program through the Victorian Government’s Building Safer Communities Program in 2021.

-The Empowering Communities Grants Program is designed to support local communities design and lead innovative initiatives to address the causes of crime and improve perceptions of safety.
+The Empowering Communities Grants Program is designed to support local communities design and lead innovative projects and activities to address the causes of crime and improve perceptions of safety.

 Empowering Communities funding aims to:

 - build the capability of the community to understand crime related issues and design and implement effective crime prevention approaches